How to Cut/Split/Trim TS Files

-The topic of this tutorial here is how to cut a big-size TS video into multiple smaller video files, and how to cut off some unnecessary video clips of a TS file.
-You can quickly and easily finish the two jobs as long as you own an excellent TS cutter.
-Here, Wondershare Video Editor (Video Editor for Mac) is used as such s smart TS splitter.
-It’s easy to use and has lots of video editing features including cutting TS files, most importantly, still keep relatively high video & audio quality after cutting.
+In fact, you can quickly and easily finish the jobs as long as you own an excellent TS cutter.
+Here, Wondershare Video Editor (Video Editor for Mac) is highly recommended.
+It’s easy to use and has lots of video editing features including cutting TS files, most importantly, still keep relative high video & audio quality after when the editing is done.

-Drag the TS video you want to split from the album to the Timeline.
-Then, drag and drop the top of the red Time Indicator to the position you want, next, click the Scissor button.
+Move the red Time Indicator to the position you want and then click the Scissor button.
 Immediately, the TS file will be split into two parts.
 In this way, you can cut TS files into several clips.
 In this time, you’d better save this project by pressing the button on the top-left corner and going to "Save as" for archive purpose.

 When you cut the TS file into clips, just delete these clips you don't want.
 And then directly export the rest clips into a new file.

 To export a new file, just click the "Create" button.
 In the pop up output window, you can go to "Format" tab to save your video into different formats.
 Other output options include burn to DVD, upload on YouTube and Facebook or save for mobile devices compatible formats.